Arizona Insurance Licensing

 What is the pass rate for JustInsurance students on the Arizona insurance exam?

-JustInsurance students pass the Arizona insurance licensing exam at a rate of 93.2% on their first attempt.
-The exam is administered by PSI (effective September 3, 2025) and requires a minimum score of 70% to pass.
-That strong outcome reflects the depth of our prelicensing curriculum — candidates who train with structured, state-approved material consistently outperform those who attempt the exam without preparation.
+JustInsurance students nationwide pass insurance licensing exams at a rate of approximately 93% on their first attempt — measured among students who complete the full course, finish the recommended study hours, and score 80%+ three times in a row on the practice exam before testing.
+The Arizona exam is administered by PSI (effective September 3, 2025) and requires a minimum score of 70% to pass.
 If you do not pass on your first attempt, you can retake it after scheduling your next available test date, as there is no mandatory waiting period between individual attempts.
 You are limited to 4 exam attempts per line of authority within a 12-month period.
 After a 4th unsuccessful attempt, you must wait one full year from the date of your last attempt before retaking.
-JustInsurance includes a full-length practice exam that mirrors the actual PSI (effective September 3, 2025) question format, so you know exactly what to expect on test day.
+See our full pass rate methodology at /pass-rates.

 How much do insurance agents make in Arizona?